 Kinshasa Democratic Republic of the Congo Temple

-Applying waterproofing membrane to exterior walls; setting rebar; roughing in plumbing; estimated to be completed in early to mid-2018 (no official dates announced)
+Concrete block set in place for base of tower; estimated to be completed in early to mid-2018 (no official dates announced)

 Groundbreaking and Site Dedication: 12 February 2016 by Neil L. Andersen